Season 7

-Fall Performances at Z Space
+Z Space

-• Marco Goecke's Acclaimed Solo: We are thrilled to present a highly acclaimed solo by Marco Goecke, a choreographer long established in Europe for his unmistakably unique movement vocabulary.
-In a highlight that is sure to mesmerize, Rena Butler herself will make a much-anticipated return to the stage in the stamina-testing eleven-minute solo, music by Johnny Cash.
+• Marco Goecke's Acclaimed Solo, Äffi: SFDW was thrilled to present a highly acclaimed solo by Marco Goecke, a choreographer long established in Europe for his unmistakably unique movement vocabulary.
+In a highlight that was mesmerizing, Rena Butler made a much-anticipated return to the stage in the stamina-testing eleven-minute solo, set to music by Johnny Cash.

 Rena Butler